Community Food Systems Micro-Grant Program

 Request for Proposals

-The 2017 cycle is currently closed.
-(The request for proposals (RFP) was issued on Feb.
-6, 2017, with proposals due by March 24).
+The 2018 cycle opened on Friday, Jan.
+26. Applications are due by Friday, March 2.
 Click here for the RFP.
-Proposals are being solicited from Lake County-based nonprofit 501c(3) organizations and government entities engaged in local food work.
+Proposals are being solicited from Lake County-based nonprofit 501c(3) organizations, educational institutions, and government entities engaged in local food work.
+Email Emily(at)libertyprairie.org with questions.

 2016 Selected Projects